 10,876.028 years BC = winter solstice 10.877 BC

-Without deducting 1.2 years after squaring 71.6, the length of the Maya Long Count would be 5126.56 years.
+In addition, the number sequence of 5,125.36 years that encompasses the length of the Maya Long Count, literally shows 5 December (512) and December 5th (125) before the decimal point.
+However, without deducting 1.2 years after squaring 71.6, the length of the Maya Long Count would be 5126.56 years.
 This number sequence gives a first hint to “the why” of the 6 December date for the Catholic death anniversary of Saint Nicholas.
-The sequence of the numbers in 5126.56 contain according to the same method as just before, 5 December (512) and December 6th (126) before the decimal point.
+The sequence of the numbers in 5126.56 contain according to the same method, 5 December (512) and December 6th (126) before the decimal point.
 And the 5 and 6 repeat themselves in that order after the decimal point.
 More will follow later on the 6 December issue of Saint Nicholas.

 ( 71,6 )² = 5126.56